curlybracketshq/giovanni.curlybrackets.it/adventure-game/_posts/2020-02-09-handling-touch-events.markdown

 ## Introduction

 All games support some kind of user interaction, right?

-In the case of a classic point and click adventure game, I'm going to add support for mouse or touch events, depending on the target device, for interacting with the game environment, talking to other characters, and selecting actions from the
-<acronym title="Head-up display">HUD</acronym>.
+In the case of classic point and click adventure games, the player should be able to move the cursor and click to interact with the game environment, talking to other characters, and selecting actions from the <acronym title="Head-up display">HUD</acronym>.

+In the next two posts I'm going to add support for mouse and touch events, depending on the target device, for moving the cursor node.

 Let's start by handling touch events on iOS and tvOS.